-(A) This rule applies to the St. Louis ozone and $PM{2.5}$ nonattainment and carbon monoxide maintenance areas.
+(A) This rule applies to all Environmental Protection Agency (EPA) designated nonattainment and maintenance areas for transportation-related criteria pollutants.

-(B) This rule meets the requirements for state transportation conformity state implementation plans as provided in section
+(B) The purpose of this rule is to fulfill the requirement in 40 CFR 51.390(b) to establish a state implementation plan (SIP) revision that includes the following three (3) sections of the federal transportation conformity rule:

-6011(f)(4) of the Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users.
-This regulation addresses and gives full legal effect to the following three (3) requirements of the Federal Transportation Conformity Rule, 40 CFR part 93 subpart A: 1) 40 CFR 93.105, which addresses consultation procedures; 2) 40 CFR 93.122(a)(4)(ii), which states that conformity plans must require written commitments to control measures to be obtained prior to a conformity determination if the control measures are not included in a metropolitan planning organization's transportation plan and transportation improvement program, and that such commitments be fulfilled; and 3) 40 CFR 93.125(c), which states that conformity plans must require written commitments to mitigation measures to be obtained prior to a project-level conformity determination, and that project sponsors comply with such commitments.
+1. 40 CFR 93.105, which addresses consultation procedures;

+2. 40 CFR 93.122(a)(4)(ii), which states that conformity SIPs must require that written commitments to control measures be obtained prior to a conformity determination if the control measures are not included in a metropolitan planning organization (MPO) transportation plan and transportation improvement program (TIP) and that such a commitment be fulfilled; and

+3. 40 CFR 93.125(c), which states that conformity SIPs must require that written commitments to mitigation measures be obtained prior to a project-level conformity determination and that project sponsors comply with such commitments.

+(C) Once this rule is approved by the EPA into the Missouri State Implementation Plan, it has full legal effect.
+Conformity determinations will be governed by these criteria and procedures as well as any applicable portions of the federal conformity rule that are not addressed by the state rule.

-(C) The Federal Transportation Conformity Rule (for reference) is located at 40 Code of Federal Regulations (CFR) 93.100 through 93.129.
+(D) The Federal Transportation Conformity Rule (for reference) is located at 40 Code of Federal Regulations (CFR) 93.100 through 93.129.

-(A) Definitions for key words and phrases used in this rule may be found in subsection 40 CFR 93.101 of 40 CFR 93 Subpart A, promulgated as of July 1, 2006, which is hereby incorporated by reference in this rule, as published by the Office of the Federal Register, U.S. National Archives and Records, 700 Pennsylvania Avenue NW, Washington, D.C.
-20408.
+(A) Definitions for key words and phrases used in this rule may be found in subsection 40 CFR 93.101 of 40 CFR 93 Subpart A, promulgated as of July 1, 2009, including the revision published at 75 FR 14283 (effective April 23, 2010) and hereby incorporated by reference in this rule, as published by the Office of the Federal Register, U.S. National Archives and Records, 700 Pennsylvania Avenue NW, Washington, DC 20408.
 This rule does not incorporate any subsequent amendments or additions.

-(B) Participants in the interagency consultation process must include the following public agencies:
+(B) Participants in the interagency consultation process will be comprised of management and technical staff members from the following public agencies:

-1. City of St. Louis Department of Health Air Pollution Control Program;
+1. City of St. Louis Department of Health Air Pollution Control Program-a local air agency;

-2. East-West Gateway Council of Governments;
+2. East-West Gateway Council of Governments-the metropolitan planning organization;

-3. Federal Highway Administration, Illinois Division;
+3. Federal Highway Administration, Illinois Division-a federal transportation agency;

-4. Federal Highway Administration, Missouri Division;
+4. Federal Highway Administration, Missouri Division-a federal transportation agency;

-5. Federal Transit Administration, Region 7;
+5. Federal Transit Administration,